 What are the biggest foods in the world?
 Take a look here and you'll see for yourself.
 If you are a fan of big foods, definitely check out the Best of Epic Meal Time list.

 Love big burgers?
-Take a bite out of this: In July of 2011, Juicy's LLC set the world record for the largest hamburger ever - a whopping 777 pounds.
+Take a bite out of this: In July 2011, Juicy's LLC set the record for one of the largest hamburgers ever - at 777 pounds.
 Yep, lucky 7's all the way around.
 This Juicy's Outlaw Burger was served up at the Alameda County Fair in California.

 Biggest Cup of Coffee

 The next time you get one of those fancy Venti coffee drinks at Starbucks and wonder, 'Am I drinking too much caffeine?' - don't.
-Your Venti pales in comparison to the cup of coffee served up in Las Vegas, Nevada, in October of 2010.
+Your Venti pales in comparison to the cup of coffee served up in Las Vegas, Nevada in October 2010.
 An 8x8 coffee mug was constructed to hold what is now considered the world's biggest-ever cup of coffee: 2,010 gallons.

 Biggest Ice Cream Float

 Hats off to Coca-Cola for making the world's largest soda float.
 This 3,000-gallon ice cream float was whipped up at the World of Coca-Cola Museum in May 2007 using 7,200 scoops of ice cream and 2,850 gallons of Vanilla Coke.

 The delicious monster float clocked in at 15 feet high.

 - Photo: Metaweb / GNU Free Documentation License